 You will need to attend for regular follow-up appointments once your treatment is complete.
 These follow up appointments will be arranged for every 3-6 months for the first 2 years, then every 6 months up to 5 years.
 At these appointments you will be seen by a member of the cancer team.
 This may be a doctor or gynaecology CNS who works closely with your consultant.

-After your first follow up appointment, your subsequent appointments will be at your local hospital.
+After your first follow up appointment, your subsequent appointments will be at your local hospital if no further treatment is necessary.

 Will I need further treatment?